ben/ben.github.com/source/_posts/2013-09-02-breaking-up-the-day.markdown

 I'd wake up, feed and take the kids to school, and just *go*.
 When you work at GitHub and you really only have one project, it's pretty easy to sink your teeth in and forget all the other stuff.

-The thing is – that other stuff is important.
+The thing is, that "other stuff" is important.
 Bills that need paid on time, car maintenance, grocery shopping, banking.
 That stuff was getting dropped way too often, things that deserved attention got none, and we paid late fees.
+Part of the deal with my wife and I both working from home is that we divide up the household work, and my bits weren't getting taken care of.

-But my life just got a bit more complex, and I'm sick of paying late fees and always feeling like I'm behind.
+I'm sick of always feeling behind, and like I'm failing.

 So starting today I'm changing it.